Major Hurricane Ian forecast to hit Florida as DeSantis declares state of emergency

 The NHC gives it a 20% chance to form in the next two days and 30% in the next five.

+As of 8 p.m. its center was located about 215 miles southeast of Halifax, Nova Scotia, moving north-northeast at 46 mph.
+It’s projected to make landfall Friday night as a large and powerful post-tropical cyclone with hurricane-force winds, then, move across Nova Scotia and into the Gulf of St. Lawrence on Saturday, and then across Labrador and over the Labrador Sea on Sunday.

+The system’s wind field is expanding as it migrates out of the tropics with hurricane-force winds extending out 115 miles and tropical-storm-force winds extending out 345 miles.

-As of 5 p.m., Tropical Storm Gaston dialed back its winds to 60 mph as its center was located about 70 miles north of Faial Island in the Central Azores moving south at 9 mph.
+As of 8 p.m., Tropical Storm Gaston dialed back its winds to 60 mph sustained winds as its center was located about 40 miles north of Faial Island in the Central Azores moving south at 9 mph.

 “A turn to the southwest is forecast by early Saturday, and a westward motion is anticipated on Saturday evening or Sunday.
 On the forecast track, the center of Gaston will move near or over portions of the Azores through early Saturday,” NHC forecasters said.